eischet/ews-java-api/readme.md

 Here's the end of support statement: https://developer.microsoft.com/en-us/graph/blogs/upcoming-changes-to-exchange-web-services-ews-api-for-office-365/

+Unfortunately, it's too early for my own users to use that new API, and I don't know if everybody will really go "hybrid" in the future.
-My problem is, my software needs to read and manipulate Exchange mails *today*, and so I'm kind of stuck with EWS for now.
+My software needs to read and manipulate Exchange mails *today*, and so I'm kind of stuck with EWS for now.

 Triggered by last year's "Log4Shell" issues, I've started hunting down old and superfluous dependencies in my software, and the EWS API pulls in quite a few old packages... that's why I'm putting in some effort to modernize the old code now.